tomes2000/Recipe-Journal-CI/README.md

 4. Type `pip install requirements.txt` to install all the required packages.
 5. Type `python app.py` in the terminal, whilst in the project’s root directory.
 6. You will now be hosting the repository from your IDE.

+# Disclaimer

+This website is for educational purposes only.